Skip to main content

 ?
 Base branch: main

-Check if your application was added to the Workspace:
+To verify that your Application was added to the Workspace:

-To deploy your Application, ensure that it includes the necessary Infrastructure Plugins.
-This guide assumes you will use the Plugins created in the Create Infra Plugins Guide.
+To deploy your Application, make sure it includes the required Infrastructure Plugins.
+This guide assumes you are using the Plugins created in the Create Infra Plugins Guide.

 stk list plugin

-- Apply the S3 Plugin first to generate the Connection Interface that CloudFront Plugin will use.
-Execute:
+3. First, apply the S3 Plugin to generate the Connection Interface required by the CloudFront Plugin:

 stk apply plugin infra-demo/s3-cloudfront-stack@0.0.1/bucket-s3-plugin